ushashwat/On-Device-LLMs/README.md

 <img src="screenshot/image.png" alt="Convo with tiny gemma" width="300">

 ## Dataset overview
-The [custom dataset](data/data.jsonl) was created by converting from raw json to jsonl in Q&A format using a semi-automated method for an optimal input to generative models.
+The [custom dataset](data/data.jsonl) was created by converting the [original dataset]([data/data.jsonl](https://zenodo.org/records/15626055)) from raw json to jsonl.
+The format was changed to Q&A using a semi-automated method for an optimal input to generative models.

-The original dataset can be found at: https://zenodo.org/records/15626055

 ## Installation
 ### Setup